-The PMSA Board accepts a statement of religious and educational aims for the PMSA.
+The PMSA Council accepts a statement of religious and educational aims for the PMSA.

-The PMSA establishes the Abuse Reference Committee to deal with the allegations by former students of abuse of them while at school.
+The PMSA establishes the Abuse Reference Committee to deal with the allegations by former students of abuse whilst at school.

-The PMSA purchases Sunshine Coast Grammar School – a co-educational independent school on the Sunshine Coast, established in 1997.
+The PMSA purchases Sunshine Coast Grammar School – a co-educational independent school, established in 1997.

-PMSA commemorates 100 years of education.
-Following a governance review, the PMSA appoints the first Chief Executive Officer and announces several governance reforms and renames the Council to the PMSA Board.
+The PMSA commemorates 100 years of education.
+Following a governance review, the PMSA appoints the first Chief Executive Officer, announces several governance reforms and renames the Council to the PMSA Board.

 The PMSA History

 Established in 1918 to “carry on schools where pupils may obtain a sound classical mathematical, scientific and general education”, the PMSA is a joint mission of the Uniting Church of Australia Queensland Synod and the Presbyterian Church of Queensland.

 The idea of the joint mission of the two Churches formed in late 1917 when two significant events occurred.
 Concerned with high costs of maintenance of their growing school, the co-Principals of the Brisbane High School for Girls (Somerville House) agreed to consider a proposal by the Methodist Church to purchase the school.

 At the same time, the Presbyterian Church was considering the possible purchase of Clayfield College, later to be renamed Brisbane Boys’ College.